Alex Murdaugh trial: Here's where things stand in the South Carolina double murder case

 How is the defense approaching the case?

-While the defense, led by Richard Harpootlian, has just started to call witnesses of their own, it's clear from their cross-examination of state's witnesses that their argument is that Alex Murdaugh is a victim in all of this.
+While the defense, led by Richard Harpootlian, is still presenting its side of the case, it's clear that their argument is that Alex Murdaugh is a victim in all of this.
 They frequently refer to Murdaugh as a family man who deeply loved Paul and Maggie.
 When asked by defense, multiple witnesses testified that Alex Muradugh would always pick up the phone if one of them called.

 "It's not believable that he executed him an hour after the bonding Snapchat," Harpootlian told the jury.